GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-`/resources/removeDirectivityTF <string directivityTF_id> <bool removed>`

-The return message is sent to all subscribers and refers to the `directivityTF_id`, indicating `removed=true`if the directivityTF is successfuly removed <!--and `removed=false` if not.-->
+A return message is sent back to the sender: `control/actionResult /resources/removeDirectivityTF <string directivityTF_id> <bool removed>`, indicating `removed=true`if the directivityTF is successfuly removed and `removed=false` if not.
+In both cases a `description` is added to give more details.

+In case of success, it sends an echo to all subscribers excepting the sender: `/resources/removeDirectivityTF <string directivityTF_id>`

 #### Example

 BeRTA receives: `/resources/removeDirectivityTF directivityTF1`

+BeRTA sends back to the sender: ` control/ actionResult /resources/removeDirectivityTF directivityTF1 true DirectivityTF directivityTF1 removed` or `control actionResult /resources/removeDirectivityTF directivityTF1 false ERROR deleting DirectivityTF.  directivityTF1 not found in the list`

-BeRTA sends back to all subscribers: `/resources/removeDirectivityTF directivityTF1 true` <!--or just to the sender: `/resources/removeDirectivityTF directivityTF1 false`-->
+BeRTA sends an echo to all subscribiers excepting the sender: `/resources/removeDirectivityTF directivityTF1`
 <!----------------------------------------------------------------------------------->
 ---